PogoDigitalism/PillowInAsync/README.md

-# Allows for Pillow image generation in an asynchronous environment without blocking the event loop. ⭐
+# Allows for Pillow image generation in an asynchronous environment without synchronously blocking the event loop. ⭐

 ## how to do it: